smevirtual/code_of_conduct/README.md

 These guidelines outline our behavior expectations as contributors and participants of the SME Virtual Network community in all SME Virtual Network activities, both offline and online.
-Your participation is contingent upon following these guidelines in all SME Virutal Network activities and forums, including but not limited to:
+Your participation is contingent upon following these guidelines in all SME Virtual Network activities and forums, including but not limited to:

-* Working with SME Virtual Network contributors and participants virtually or co-located.
+- Working with SME Virtual Network contributors and participants virtually or co-located.
-* Representing the SME Virtual Network at public (physical or virtual) events.
+- Representing the SME Virtual Network at public (physical or virtual) events.
-* Representing the SME Virtual Network in social media (official accounts, staff accounts, personal accounts, Facebook pages).
+- Representing the SME Virtual Network in social media (official accounts, staff accounts, personal accounts, Facebook pages).
-* Participating in SME Virtual Network webinars, workshops, walkthroughs, virtual office hours and virtual panel discussions (including "Ask Me Anything").
+- Participating in SME Virtual Network webinars, workshops, walkthroughs, virtual office hours and virtual panel discussions (including "Ask Me Anything").
-* Participating in SME Virtual Network-related forums, mailing lists, wikis, websites, chat channels, bugs, group or person-to-person meetings, and SME Virtual Network-related correspondence.
+- Participating in SME Virtual Network-related forums, mailing lists, wikis, websites, chat channels, bugs, group or person-to-person meetings, and SME Virtual Network-related correspondence.

 ## Behavior That Will Not Be Tolerated